learnbyseven/learnbyseven.github.io/README.md

 ## Chapter 4
 **Docker APIs and configuration**
 This module covers the configuration of the Docker daemon, especially security settings and remote access to the Docker API.
 A few recipes provide better insight on Linux namespaces and their use in containers.
-Finally, participents will know about the basics of networking.
+Finally, participants will know about the basics of networking.

 ## Chapter 5
 **Docker networking and cloud**